The Equalizer (2021 TV series): Canceled spin-off

 In January 2021, when asked about the show's relationship to the film series starring Denzel Washington, Marlowe stated that while they are focusing on establishing the television series to stand on its own, they are leaving the opportunity open for a crossover between the two in the future.

-Deadline reported in November 2024 that CBS was exploring a spin-off of the show with two new characters set to guest star in a spring 2025 episode of the main series, later reported to be played by Titus Welliver and Juani Feliz.
+Deadline reported in November 2024 that CBS was exploring a spin-off of the show with two new characters, later reported to be played by Titus Welliver and Juani Feliz, set to guest star in an episode of the main series set to air in the second quarter of 2025 as a backdoor pilot.
 In April 2025 after the airing of the episode, it was reported that the spin-off would not be moving forward at CBS.